arjungandhi/arjungandhi.com/content/projects/internets/google-photos-hurts-me.md

 >>> "goodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgoodgood"
 ```

-Okay, so after staring at google photos album for far to many hours.
-I've learned a couple things.
+Okay, so after staring at this Google Photos album for far too many hours, I've learned a couple things.

 Google loads videos in 2 scenarios.

-1. When you click on a video and it pulls it up.
+1. When you click on a video, it pulls it up.
-    - the problem is its a api between them and youtube and the source data doesn't contain a permanent link to the data rather its some sort of blob.
-So I can't embed that.
+    - The problem is it's an internal API call and the source data doesn't contain a permanent link to the data so I can't embed that.

-2. Sometimes when I load the site I notice google enables a video on hover feature.
+2. When you hover over a video, Google also loads that video.
-    - Watching the html while that happens..
-Gotcha! a html video tag with a url as the source
+    - I was watching the HTML change when that happens and Gotcha!
+When you hover over a video, it returns an HTML tag with a permanent data source url that can be embedded.

-Going to the URL its the independent video!

 Now how do I get this link automatically.
 I could scrape it but that would suck and be slow

 Out of curiosity I diffed the link of the picture I get when I make the get request and its corresponding video and voila!

-Their almost identical!
+They're almost identical!

 The end of the photo link: `=w1769-h986-no`
 The end of the video link `=m134?sq=0&sq_end=1`

-So running some tests with in jupyter notebook [here](https://github.com/arjungandhi/google-photos-yoinker/blob/master/testing/hippity%20hoppity%20your%20photos%20are%20now%20my%20property.ipynb) by get requesting second variation of each base photo link game me a 200 status code I could check if the media item was a photo or a video!
+After doing some tests in Jupyter Notebook [here](https://github.com/arjungandhi/google-photos-yoinker/blob/master/testing/hippity%20hoppity%20your%20photos%20are%20now%20my%20property.ipynb) I realized the GET request returned a status code that could verify whether the item was a photo or a video!

-I can also can try using the response url as the source of the video and it should work!
+The response URL from the vide could also be used as the video source!

-I'm gonna stop here for now while writing this post I thought of a couple more things to experiment with and I'll be back with the results.
+I'm gonna stop here for now... while writing this post I thought of a couple more things to experiment with and I'll be back with the results.